fontlabcom/getgo-fonts/docs/zotosans-vai.md

 ---

-## Coto Sans Vai
+## Zoto Sans Vai

-Coto Sans Vai is a design for the Vai script.
+Zoto Sans Vai is a design for the Vai script.

 It contains 304 glyphs, and supports 305 characters from the Unicode blocks: Vai.